iamckn/mousejack_transmit/readme.md

 This is code extending the mousejack tools https://github.com/RFStorm/mousejack.
 Replay/transmit tools have been added to the original tools.
-POC packets based on a **Logitech USB receiver, model number C-U0011** are included in the logs folder.
+POC packets based on a **Logitech Wireless Combo MK220 which consists of a K220 wireless keyboard and an M150 wireless mouse** are included in the logs folder.
+More details available here https://www.ckn.io/blog/2016/07/09/hijacking-wireless-mice-and-keyboards/

 #Usage